-Param2 of event 3 or event 15 calls in the standard method are used to specify ads.
+Param2 of event 3 or event 15 calls is used to specify ads.
 If param2 is preroll, midroll or postroll, the load refers to an ad.
 Otherwise, the load refers to a content video.
 Ad play events can be nested inside the Begin and End of a content play.
 However, events from two content views or two ad views cannot be nested.